miriam-unstoppable/unstoppable-website/index.md

 You can read more about the [vision](vision.html) that grounds our mission and [our plans for the future](future.html) here.

 ✳︎We're still working on the workspace part.
-For now, we offer [creative groups](),[therapy and coaching]() online and in a variety of community spaces.
+For now, we offer [creative groups](), [therapy and coaching]() online and in a variety of community spaces.

 <div id="slideshow">

   <img class="mySlides" src="images/slideshow/1.jpg" alt="a desk with metalworking supplies and a person handling a piece of wire">
   <img class="mySlides" src="images/slideshow/2.jpg" alt = "2 cups with batteries and motors attached to markers, coloring scribbles on paper">